deeplearning4j/deeplearning4j/gettingstarted.md

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

-* Alternatively, you can bypass MinGW and copy the Blas dll files to the right path.
+* Alternatively, you can bypass MinGW and copy the Blas dll files to a folder in your PATH.
 For example, the path to the MinGW bin folder is: /usr/x86_64-w64-mingw32/sys-root/mingw/bin.
+To read more about the PATH variable in Windows, please read the [top answer on this StackOverflow page](https://stackoverflow.com/questions/3402214/windows-7-maven-2-install).

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.